wessenstam/server-cloud_suite_partner/Cloud_Suite/lab1/lab1.rst

 #.
 Click **Add Centrify Connector**
 #.
 Click the **64-bit** link to download the Centrify Connector installation package
 #.
 Navigate, using the *Windows Explorer*, to the location where the download has been saved (default *Downloads*)
 #.
+Extract the downloaded zip file and open the created directory
+#.
 Launch the application **Centrify-Connector-Installer**
 #.
 At the *Do you want to run this file?*, message click **Run**
 #.
 At the Welcome Message, click **Next**